optionsx/chatgptisdown/README.md

 # chatgptisdown

-wanna bypass chatgpt being down and login and use their service? this is the package for you!
+wanna bypass/access chatgpt being down and login/register and use their service? this is the package for you!

 ## Installation